abacusmodeling/abacus-develop/docs/examples/band-struc.md

 Run the program, and you will see a file named BANDS_1.dat in the output directory.
 Plot it to get energy band structure.

-Along with the BANDS_1.dat file, we also produce the projected band structure in a file called PBAND_1 in xml format.
+If "out_proj_band" set 1, it will also produce the projected band structure in a file called PBAND_1 in xml format.

-The PDOS file starts with number of atomic orbitals in the system, the text contents of element <band structure> is the same as data in the BANDS_1.dat file, such as:
+The PBAND_1 file starts with number of atomic orbitals in the system, the text contents of element <band structure> is the same as data in the BANDS_1.dat file, such as:
 ```
 <pband>
 <nspin>1</nspin>